 You may receive one or more treatments depending on the type, size, and location of your brain tumor.
 Your age and general health are also factors.
 Treatments include:

 Surgery is the most common treatment for brain cancer.
 Sometimes, only part of your tumor can be removed due to its location.
 In some instances, a tumor is located in a sensitive or inaccessible area of your brain, and surgery to remove it can’t be performed.
 These kinds of tumors are referred to as inoperable.

 Chemotherapy and Radiation Therapy

-You may need to go through rehabilitation if the cancer has caused damage in your brain that affects your ability to talk, walk, or perform other normal functions.
+You may need to go through rehabilitation if your cancer has caused damage in your brain that affects your ability to talk, walk, or perform other normal functions.
 Rehabilitation includes physical therapy, occupational therapy, and other therapies that can help you relearn activities.

-There is no way to prevent brain cancer, but you can reduce your risk of getting it if you:
+There’s no way to prevent brain cancer, but you can reduce your risk of getting it if you:

 - avoid exposure to pesticides and insecticides

 - avoid smoking